Launching new

 Most of the professional product photography studios will operate a flat lay shoot when their camera is tethered to a computer – so they can see the images on the bigger screen right away.

-A tether cord needs to have the respective connections that fit both your computer and your camera on opposite ends.
-There are software programs that enable this mode of the shoot, but Lightroom also has this feature for those who are not looking to master yet another software product.
+A tether cord needs to have the respective connections that fit both your computer and your camera settings on opposite ends.
+There are software programs that enable this mode of the shoot.
+For example, Lightroom has this feature for those who are not looking to master yet another software product.

 Why shoot tethered?